minbeomkim/minbeomkim.github.io/post-A-Persona-Based-Neural-Conversation-Model.md

 <img src="img/persona1.png">

 This research proposed two modules to solve this motivation; (1) **speaker model**, a language model infused with persona, and (2) **speaker-addressee model**, an extension of (1) for interactive conversation when considering the persona of the other person.
+The dense representation of the speaker's identity, that is, id information, should be constructed, but speaker-specific information (e.g., dialect, register, age, gender, personal information) is not provided in the form of explicit information.
+Instead, for being able to learn the traits from the user's responses, speaker embeddings are learned jointly with word embeddings and all other parameters of the neural model via backpropagation.
+Through this mechanism, the existing language model is trained in the direction of reducing perplexity, also it is possible to obtain a persona representation that injects a personalized style into the hidden layer of the decoder.

 <img src="img/persona2.png">